 Jesus was tempted

-The devil said to him, “If you are the Son of God, command this stone to become bread.”
+And the tempter came and said to him, “If you are the Son of God, command these stones to become loaves of bread.”
+But he answered, “It is written,

 None of these temptations would make any sense if Jesus was God.
 Yet the devil did not make a mistake, but knew exactly who God was (James 2:19).